Skip to main content

 Filters follow the standard 4-tier precedence:

-1. --include / --exclude flags (highest priority)
+1. --include / --exclude / --custom-only flags (highest priority)

-2. DOT_AI_SKILLS_INCLUDE / DOT_AI_SKILLS_EXCLUDE environment variables
+2. DOT_AI_SKILLS_INCLUDE / DOT_AI_SKILLS_EXCLUDE / DOT_AI_SKILLS_CUSTOM_ONLY environment variables

-3. settings.jsonskills_include / skills_exclude
+3. settings.jsonskills_include / skills_exclude / skills_custom_only

 4. Default: empty (no filtering — generate all skills)